 Now Dropbox fix permissions on Mac have been finished successfully.

-2. Select Added Clouds on the left, then click Add Cloud button, and choose Dropbox and click Add.
-Then follow the on-screen guide to grant authority for CBackupper.
+2. Select My Storage on the left, then click Add Cloud button, and choose Dropbox and click Add.
+Then follow the on-screen guide to grant authority for CBackup.

-3. Edit the Display Name, Storage Path, Allocate Space and Related Tasks, tick the option "Note: Please do not change the path directly in the third-party cloud disk, or modify or delete the CBackup path or backup files in your Dropbox account.", and hit OK.
+3. Edit the Display Name and Storage Path, tick the option "Note: Please do not change the path directly in the third-party cloud disk, or modify or delete the CBackup path or backup files in your Dropbox account.", and hit OK.

 1. (The following operations are only supported on the client.)
-Then go to CBackupper desktop app, it will log in to your CBackupper account automatically.
+Then go to the CBackup desktop app, it will log in to your CBackup account automatically.

 2. Tap the Backup Tasks tab on the left, then click New Task.

 3. Customize the Task Name, tap the Add Source button to choose the files you want to backup to Dropbox.
 Tap Add Destination button to select Dropbox as the target.

 4. (Optional) Click the Settings button at the bottom, tap Scheduled Backup > Enable Schedule Backup, then set up the interval to backup files to Dropbox regularly.

 You could enable email notification to send you the email once the backup success or a failure.